 Maybe instead of worrying about making it white again.
 Turn it into something entirely different.
 Have a Cream-colored tree instead!

 But read the label FIRST to see if it can be used on the tree branches.
 Maybe spray a bit on the portion that your tree topper usually covers, so it will be inconspicuous if it ain't too pretty!
 And make sure that the paint you choose, can be used outdoors when the temperature is below 72 degrees. : )

 I had the same problem, and I had stored it properly.
 I tried power washing it, but ended up trashing it.
-If it had yellowed uniformly I would have considered using it, but of course it didn't.

 Remember the silver trees with the revolving colored lights from the sixties?
 Buy a color revolving light.
 Then your tree can be red, green, yellow or blue when set on still.
 Or go retro and let it revolve all four colors.
 No one will ever know its true color!
 Happy Holidays!